 DISTRIBUTION STATEMENT C. Distribution authorized to U.S. Government Agencies and their contractors.
 Critical Technology.
 October 12, 2017.
 Other request for this document shall be referred to U.S. Army Research Laboratory.

-*If you are requesting the AJEM model via the button below, on the next page in the Additional Details box, please be sure to include which branch of service (Army, Navy, Air Force) you are requesting for.*
+*If you are requesting the AJEM model via the button below, on the next page in the Additional Details box, please be sure to include which branch of service (Army, Navy, Air Force, or other) you are requesting for.*

 |Host Systems|| |

 Red Hat Enterprise Linux (RHEL) 6 and CentOS Linux 6 for 64-bit with GCC 4.4.7, Windows 7

 https://ajem.arl.army.mil/ **This can only be reached from a government-based network using a CAC card.
 Contractors not operating on a government system will need to have their government contract POC submit the SCR on their behalf.**